Postgraduate research opportunities

 Graduates from physical science and engineering disciplines are trained in fundamental metallurgical science and engineering as well as undertaking an industry sponsored, multi-disciplinary cutting-edge doctoral project through our 4 year programme.

-Collaborating with Manchester, Lancaster, Leeds and Liverpool Universities, we work with all the UK's major industrial and regulatory bodies to develop future research leaders to support the UK's strategic nuclear programmes.
+Collaborating with Manchester, Lancaster, Leeds and Liverpool Universities, we work with the UK's major industrial and regulatory bodies to develop future research leaders to support the UK's strategic nuclear programmes.

 PhD with integrated masters